-Notes caused by another factor and that the effect of one factor may exacerbate the decrease in the trading value of the Notes caused by another factor.
+Many factors affect the trading value of the Notes; these factors interrelate in complex ways and the effect of any one factor may offset or magnify the effect of another factor of the Notes caused by another factor.
 For example, a change in the volatility of the Index may offset some or all of any increase in the trading value of the Notes attributable to another factor, such as an increase in the value of the Index.
 The following paragraphs describe the expected impact on the market value of the Notes given a change in a specific factor, assuming all other conditions remain constant.